 Also of interest is that Chichester has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 18.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.28% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Chichester has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Chichester has few renters and college students.
 But the biggest reason it is quieter in Chichester than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Chichester may be for you.

-In Chichester, a lot of people use the bus to get to work every day though Chichester is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Chichester has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The population of Chichester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.44% of adults in Chichester have a bachelor's degree or even advanced degree.
+The education level of Chichester citizens is very high relative to the national average among all cities (21.84%): 36.44% of adults in Chichester have a bachelor's degree or even advanced degree.

 The per capita income in Chichester in 2022 was $45,625, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,500 for a family of four.